Medical questions & health advice by board certified doctors

-"Can your liver be in trouble even if you don't have jaundice?
+"Can your liver be in trouble even if you don't have jaundice?"

 My mom had been a hard drinker for years and now has been complaining about a lot of body aches and feeling bad all the time.
 She doesn't have yellow skin-jaundice, but I'm worried her liver is bad.
 Can your liver be in trouble without the yellow skin?

 Thus, your mother's liver could be in trouble even without jaundice because it doesn't occur until the damage is already done.
 The body aches and feeling bad all the time could be caused by many different problems.
 Often body aches and feeling bad all the time is due to an infection.
 It is possible that her drinking has caused liver damage and this is causing the symptoms.
 It is also possible that she has a reduced amount of essential nutrients (which often occurs with alcoholics) resulting in these symptoms.
 I suggest that your mother schedule an appointment with her primary care physician.
 He or she will be able to help her get into an alcohol treatment program.
 In addition, her physician can perform liver function tests to make sure that her liver is doing okay.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.